kubic71/mff/2021-zs/stat_nlp/hw_1/language_smoothing.md

-# Problem statement - Cross-entropy and Language Modeling
+# Cross-entropy and Language Modeling
-This task will show you the importance of smoothing for language modeling, and in certain detail it lets you feel its effects.
+**Problem statement:** This task will show you the importance of smoothing for language modeling, and in certain detail it lets you feel its effects.

 First, you will have to prepare data: take the same texts as in the previous task, i.e.